dreamRs/esquisse/cran-comments.md

 0 errors | 0 warnings | 0 note

-* New features & internal changes.
-* No reverse dependencies.
+* Bug fixes and a new dependency for adding features

 Thank you !
 Victor